 Complete details of the spring 2019 psychometric analyses are available in our report on the spring 2019 methods and psychometrics.
 In addition to details about the items’ factor structure, the report includes analyses of reliability, measurement invariance, and convergent and discriminant validity.

-We conduct structural equation and factor modeling using Mplus© software (2017) to determine whether items fit into their assigned places in the Engine Model.
+In dimensions with pathway items, we quantitatively evaluated the effectiveness of the pathway items using structural equation and factor modeling using Mplus© software (2017).
 Details about our use of structural equation modeling as a method of establishing structural validity (using Messick, 1995) can be found in the attached paper, presented at the annual meeting of The National Council on Measurement in Education (NCME).

 An example of our approach to these structural equation models is shown below in Figure 1.
 In that figure, the left-most blue box are pathway items; the central red box is outcome items.
 The right-most green box includes other important outcomes that are associated with wellbeing in the dimension.
 Examples include: overall life satisfaction, mood, academic engagement, and intent to transfer.